 - Maintain direct communication with the Board liaison, Section Affairs Subcommittee Chair, and Director of Membership on Section issues such as leadership, deadlines for submission of proposals for possible submission to Clinical Nutrition Week or annual work plans.

-- Leaders attend an annual Section leaders meeting at Clinical Nutrition Week with ASPEN’s Section Affairs Subcommittee Chair, Board Liaisons, and Director of Membership.
+- Leaders attend an annual Section leaders meeting at ASPEN's annual conference with ASPEN’s Section Affairs Subcommittee Chair, Board Liaisons, and Director of Membership.

 - Neither Sections nor Section members may make public comment nor act as an agent on behalf of the national organization without explicit approval from the Board of Directors.